Santiseun/alx-low_level_programming/0x01-variables_if_else_while/README.md

-PROJECT
+Project
 0x01.
 C - Variables, if, else, while
-0. Positive anything is better than negative nothing

-This program will assign a random number to the variable n each time it is executed.
+0. Positive anything is better than negative nothing This program will assign a random number to the variable n each time it is executed.
 Complete the source code in order to print whether the number stored in the variable n is positive or negative
 1. The last digit
 This program will assign a random number to the variable n each time it is executed.
 Complete the source code in order to print the last digit of the number stored in the variable n
 2. I sometimes suffer from insomnia.
-And when I can't fall asleep, I play what I call the alphabet game Write a program that prints the alphabet in lowercase, followed by a new line
+And when I can't fall asleep, I play what I call the alphabet games Write a program that prints the alphabet in lowercase, followed by a new line
 3. alphABET
 Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line